analyswithKubra/Trendyol-E-commerce-Analysis-with-SQL/business questions.md

 **1. Month Over Month Sales Trend**

-How can I analyze the month-over-month sales trend to identify changes in sales performance over time?
+How do month-over-month sales trends highlight key growth or decline patterns, and what strategic actions can be taken during periods of fluctuation to optimize revenue?

 **2. Revenue By Category**